sambit826059/todo-cli/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Credits

-Build from boredom and endless search for minimalistic todo list on web by me (sambit) and claude
+Built from boredom and endless search for minimalistic todo list on web by me (sambit) and claude